matthewphamilton/r4dev/content/en/docs/Framework/Developing models/Authoring algorithms.md

 - Documentation
 weight: 65
 description: >
-  ready4 supports standardised approaches to algorithm development that facilitate partial automation of the documenting of those algorithms.
+  The ready4fun R package supports standardised approaches to code authoring that facilitate partial automation of the documenting of model algorithms.
 ---

 {{% pageinfo %}}